Oceans, Coasts, & Marine Studies

 Something special is waiting for you.
 Dive in.

-You can incorporate your love for the ocean into just about any career, whether you're studying engineering, anthropology, digitial communication, marine biology, animal sciences, education, earth sciences and much more.
+Launch a rewarding career in virtually any direction.
+You can incorporate your love for the ocean into just about any career, whether you're studying engineering, anthropology, digital communication, marine biology, animal sciences, education, earth sciences and much more.
 Plus, the growth of the “blue” economy — with its focus on sustainable use of ocean resources — means expanding job opportunities.
 And since the ocean and its influence is truly global, you can work in the United States and abroad, in a federal, state or local government agency, a university, nonprofit or other community organization.

 Over the past 50 years, the HMSC in Newport has become one of the world’s leading marine laboratories.
 Known for collaborative research and a vast array of experiential learning opportunities, the lab offers courses and a thriving summer internship program.
 A new Marine Studies Building is a hub for students, faculty and partners.
 The space features a state-of-the-art innovation lab and studio, designed to enable students, researchers and entrepreneurs to design, build, test and market new technologies, and promote creative artistic projects.